smbc-rss-plus/smbc-rss-plus/README.md

 ### TODO

-No longer limited to Regexps, we could scrape the linked comic for the *exact* red button link.
+* No longer limited to Regexps, we could scrape the linked comic for the *exact* red button link.
+* Dockerize and get off Heroku

 ## RIP Yahoo Pipes